What Are The Investors Doing With General Motors

 Volume & Open Interest Development

-In terms of liquidity and interest, the total open interest for General Motors big money options trades today is 143,442 with a total volume of 33,336.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for General Motors's big money trades within a strike price range of $46.0 to $52.5 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for General Motors's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of General Motors's smart money trades within a strike price range from $40.0 to $57.5 in the last 30 days.

 General Motors Option Volume And Open Interest Over Last 30 Days